This stop is a nightlife landmark. Wander around and you’ll probably end up drinking or raving.

 Maria Hernandez Park

-The Latinx community absolutely vibes out in Maria Bueno Park, with cookouts and well-attended volleyball games.
+The Latinx community absolutely vibes out in Maria Hernandez Park, with cookouts and well-attended volleyball games.

 Maria Hernandez park.